 #2) Summit 180 MAX SD

 This list wouldn’t be complete without the most comfortable climber on the market.
 Whether you’re a big & tall guy who needs the extra room or you just prefer the highest level of comfort, the 180 MAX SD is the top of the mountain.
-Unlike backrests featured on most stands, the 180 Max takes comfort to the next level by featuring a full wrap-around backrest.
+Unlike backrests featured on most models, the 180 Max takes comfort to the next level by featuring a full wrap-around backrest.
 Plus, the reason Summit calls it the 180 is it gives you enough room to spin around and face the tree.

 Weighing in at 26lbs, the 180 MAX is a good bit heavier than the Viper SD.
 Beyond weight, one of our favorite features on this stand is the fully-padded armrest that helps to eliminate noise due to accidental contact altogether.
 Comparatively, you might find that you need to add padding to the Viper SD.
 Lastly, the 180 has a slightly larger platform than the Viper SD.